JanGorman/MapleBacon/README.md

 MapleBacon.default.maxCacheAgeSeconds = oneDaySeconds
 ```

+## Migrating from 5.x

+There is a small [migration guide](https://github.com/JanGorman/MapleBacon/wiki/Migration-Guide-Version-5.x-→-6.x) in the wiki when moving from the 5.x branch to 6.x

 ## License

 MapleBacon is available under the MIT license.
 See the LICENSE file for more info.